Applied Science for Ranch Management

 Evaluating interactions between forest management and burn severity in the Spring Fire

-Some of the ranches in the area had active fuel mitigation programs that included forest thinning to reduce burn severity and fire impacts.
-We worked with the NASA DEVELOP program to map burn severity following the Spring Fire, and are now partnering with area ranches to study how pre-fire forest treatments influenced burn severity.
-This study will evaluate the impacts of the fire and forest treatments on wildlife habitat, understory vegetation, soil erosion, invasive species, and tree survival/mortality and regeneration.
-This study has already involved seven students and will continue in 2020 providing opportunities for additional student participation in the research and engagement with ranch managers.
-The results of this study will provide valuable information to the ranching community on the types of forest treatments that work best to reduce fire impacts on the land.
+Some ranches in the area had already implemented fuel mitigation efforts, such as forest thinning, to reduce fire severity and impacts.
+We partnered with the NASA DEVELOP program to map burn severity following the fire, and are now working with local ranches to study how those pre-fire treatments influenced outcomes.
+This research evaluates how the fire and forest treatments affected wildlife habitat, understory vegetation, soil erosion, invasive species, and tree survival, mortality, and regeneration.
+The results will offer valuable insight to the ranching community on which forest management strategies are most effective at reducing wildfire impacts.

 Monitoring wetland and riparian habitats to guide Rio Grande cutthroat trout habitat restoration

-As ranches continue to partner with state and federal agencies to preserve the viability of the trout population, they are helping restore wetlands and riparian areas which are vital for the cool water temperatures, water quality, and habitat needed by these trout.
-In partnership with NASA DEVELOP, students are working with ranches to use satellite imagery to map and classify wetland and riparian areas along streams and lakes in several watersheds in southern Colorado and northern New Mexico.
-The results of this work will help characterize trout habitats and identify potential threats to wetland and riparian areas.
-Continued conservation efforts by ranchers and stakeholder partners will be critical to sustain the viability of the Rio Grande cutthroat trout from new threats, such as water diversions, forest fires and climate change.
+Today, ranchers continue to play a vital role in conserving Rio Grande cutthroat trout habitat by partnering with state and federal agencies to restore wetlands and riparian zones.
+These areas are critical for maintaining the cool water temperatures, water quality, and habitat that the trout depend on.
+In partnership with NASA DEVELOP, students are working with ranches to map and classify wetland and riparian areas using satellite imagery.
+This work is focused on watersheds in southern Colorado and northern New Mexico, and will help characterize trout habitat and identify potential threats to these sensitive ecosystems.

 Landowner’s guide to forest carbon markets